truenas/documentation/content/_includes/TNHardwareGuide.md

 * 400Gb NICs: QSFP-DD connectors

 iXsystems also recommends using optical fiber for any transceiver form factors mentioned when using fiber channels.
-Direct attached copper (DAC) cables could create interoperability issues between the NIC, cable, and switch.
+Direct attached copper (DAC) cables can create interoperability issues between the NIC, cable, and switch.

 ## Virtualized TrueNAS

 Finally, the ultimate TrueNAS hardware question is whether to use actual hardware or choose a virtualization solution.
 At the heart of the TrueNAS design is OpenZFS.
-The design from day one works with physical storage devices.
+OpenZFS works best with physical storage devices.
 It is aware of their strengths and compensates for their weaknesses.

-TrueNAS developers [virtualize TrueNAS every day](https://www.ixsystems.com/blog/yes-you-can-virtualize-freenas/) as part of their work and it is intended only for use as a development environment.
+TrueNAS developers [virtualize TrueNAS every day](https://www.ixsystems.com/blog/yes-you-can-virtualize-freenas/) as part of their work, and it is intended only for use as a development environment.
 {{< hint warning >}}
-While possible to deploy TrueNAS in a virtual environment this is not recommended for regular deployment of TrueNAS whenever storing production or critical data.
+While possible to deploy TrueNAS in a virtual environment, we do not recommend doing so for regular deployment of TrueNAS when storing production or critical data.
-Virtualizing TrueNAS and using virtual disks for your zpool is fine for ad hoc proof-of-concept, but it is not a supported configuration and it might result in data corruption.
+Virtualizing TrueNAS and using virtual disks for your zpool is fine for ad hoc proof-of-concept, but it is not a supported configuration and might result in data corruption.
 {{< /hint >}}

 When the need arises to virtualize TrueNAS (for ad hoc proof-of-concept):

 * Pass hardware disks or the entire storage controller to the TrueNAS VM if possible (requires VT-d/AMD-Vi support).
-* Disable automatic scrub pools on virtualized storage such as VMFS, and never scrub a pool while also running storage repair tasks on another layer.
+* Disable automatic scrub pools on virtualized storage such as VMFS, and never scrub a pool while running storage repair tasks on another layer.
 * Use a least three vdevs to provide adequate metadata redundancy, even with a striped pool.
 * Provide one or more 8 GB or larger boot devices.
 * Provide the TrueNAS VM with adequate RAM per its usual requirements.
 * Consider jumbo frame networking if all devices support it.
-* Understand that the guest tools in FreeBSD might lack features found in other guest operating systems.
+* Understand that the guest tools in FreeBSD might lack features other guest operating systems have.
 * Enable MAC address spoofing on virtual interfaces and enable promiscuous mode to use VNET jail and plugins.